top of page

 Most Arabs Are Very Friendly

 Every experience we have had with Arabs has been highly positive.
-They tend to love tourists and see them as positive.
+They tend to love tourists and view them as a positive influence.

 Our Experiences In Israel During Unrest